aesgeorges/LaGonaveFM/README.md

 ## Project Structure

 - `analysis`: scripts and notebooks for visualization and analysis.
-- `ch2-resilience`: final runs dedicated to studying the resilience of mangroves.
-- `ch3-protection`: final runs dedicated to studying the protection potential of mangroves.
+- `notebooks`: extra miscellaneous notebooks
-- `datasets`: contains any dataset used (meshes, bathymetry, mangrove cover maps, etc.)
+- `datasets`: contains dataset used (meshes, bathymetry, mangrove cover maps, etc.)
 - `docs`: background info and documentation
-- `scripts`: scripts used for running and analyzing simulations.
+- `codebase`: scripts used for running, analyzing, and visualizing simulations.
 - `staging`: where new ideas are tested and implemented.
+- `sims`: where final runs (attenuation, retreats) are located. (including bash scripts to run them in batches)
+- `gis-meshmaker`: mesh generation with OceanMesh2D
+- `hurricane_track_gen`: hurricane track modifications and visualizations
+- `mannings_cover_gen` : different mannings input files for mangrove vs no mangrove scenarios

 ## Installation